eshih22/data_visualization-challenge/README.md

-Background
-You've just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
-Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

-As a senior data analyst at the company, you've been given access to the complete data from their most recent animal study.
-In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.

-The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
-They have also asked you for a top-level summary of the study results.
+## Pymaceuticals Tumor Response Study
+This is a graded project in the UC Berkeley Data Analytics Bootcamp which involves analyzing data from a preclinical animal study conducted by Pymaceuticals, Inc., a fictional pharmaceutical company developing anti-cancer treatments.
+The study evaluated the effectiveness of various drug regimens—including Capomulin, the company’s drug of interest—on squamous cell carcinoma (SCC) in mice over a 45-day period.

+#### As the senior data analyst, I was responsible for:

+- Cleaning and preparing the dataset of 249 mice across multiple treatment regimens

+- Generating key summary statistics, visualizations, and comparative analyses

+- Creating tables and figures for the company’s clinical report

+- Delivering a top-level summary of outcomes, with a particular focus on Capomulin’s performance relative to other treatments

+#### Key Insights:
+- Capomulin significantly reduced tumor volume compared to other treatments

+- Time-series plots showed consistent tumor suppression in Capomulin-treated mice

+- A positive correlation was observed between tumor volume and mouse weight